Southern Metropolis Daily: Origins

-The Renovation and transition from Southern Weekly to Southern Metropolis Daily
+Renovation and Transition

 In 1995, SMD a weekly newspaper at the time under the name 'Southern Weekly' was failing to profit off its weekly publications.
 This was because all newspapers at the time were mouthpieces for government statements and because government party officials began to limit the public funding to regional newspapers.
 The Nanfang Media Group attempted to revive the newspaper however it failed due to limited private funding from advertisers and investors.
 It was then decided by Nanfang Media Group to discontinue 'Southern Weekly' and create a new tabloid daily newspaper, the 'Southern Metropolis Daily.
 During this first renovation, SMD comprised 16 pages and employed 200 people in various sections within the newspaper.
 In 1998, SMD changed its tabloid to feature a yellow and red colours masthead on the front page.
 In the same year, SMD became the first and only daily tabloid to feature news regarding international relations and policy on its front page.
 SMD also created 'consumer sections', each daily edition would feature different consumer products.
 For example, automobile sales would be featured on Monday, and real estate agencies would advertise new property listings within the daily edition on Thursdays.
 In December 1999, the circulation of SMD was recorded at 600000.
 Renovations continued with the lengthening of length from 16 pages in 1995 to 72 pages by 2000.
 In 2000, over 2000 people were employed at SMD with an average age of 27 years old.

 Pricing history

-Between the years 1997 and 2007 SMD editions were priced at 0.5 yuan (approximately 0.10AUD).
+Between the years 1997 and 2007, SMD editions were priced at 0.5 yuan (approximately 0.10AUD).
 This was the market standard price for all daily tabloids in the Guangdong and Pearl River Delta area.
 SMD was the first public newspaper in the province to increase its price to 1 yuan in early 2007.
 In early November 2007, SMD increased its price of the daily edition to 2 yuan, a 200% increase.
 Its yearly subscription package increased from 360 yuan to 720 yuan making it officially the most expensive daily newspaper tabloid in the Guangdong region.

 Organisation

 News staff

 SMD reports on local, national, and international issues of public interest related to China.
 The newspaper has national correspondents throughout China, including Shenzhen, Zhuhai and Xi'an.
 SMD also has international correspondents in London and Cardiff.
-SMD As of 2020, SMD employs between 4600 and 5000 employees.
+As of 2020, SMD employs between 4600 and 5000 employees.
 SMD has a median employee tenure of 1.8 years and has experienced an 8% growth of employees between November 2020 and April 2021.